-At June 30, 2020, the District had total debt outstanding of \$1,070,705 which is secured by liens and property taxes.
+During the year, the District paid off its debt of \$1,070,705.
+At June 30, 2021, the District had no outstanding debt.
 For more information on the District's long-term debt, see Note 4 of this report.

 Economic Factors and Next Year's Operating Activities